 For this story, we consulted with several dog trainers including Erin Gianella, KPT-CTP, owner of Perfect Pals Dog Training in Denver, and Marissa Sunny, CPDT-KA, senior dog lifesaving specialist for Best Friends Animal Society.
 We also talked to many dog owners, fosters, and rescue workers to see what they consider when selecting leashes.

 Mary Jo DiLonardo has been writing about pets and animals for several decades.
 She has a rescue dog and has fostered more than three dozen dogs and puppies so she’s tried lots of different leashes.
-Pet health and safety is very important to Mary Jo and she’s always researching the latest products to keep the dogs in her care healthy and safe.
+Pet health and safety are very important to DiLonardo and she’s always researching the latest products to keep the dogs in her care healthy and safe.